-For example, when Jay died, his wife Tanya logged into his Facebook account in order to reach all of his friends with the news.
-Then she kept his account open and kept using it, as a way of staying in touch with him as time passed.
+When Jay died, his wife Tanya logged into his Facebook account to reach all of his friends with the news.
+Then she kept his account open and kept using it as a way of staying in touch with him as time passed.

-Keeping the account open means the deceased person's contacts continue to receive birthday notices and friend recommendations.
-Alternatively, there are two other options for closing a Facebook account for someone who died: memorializing the page or deleting it altogether.
+Keeping the account open means the deceased person’s contacts continue to receive birthday notices and friend recommendations.
+There are two other options for closing a Facebook account for someone who died: memorializing the page or deleting it altogether.

 Memorializing on Facebook begins with choosing a legacy contact

-Just as someone designates the executor of his or her estate in a will, a Facebook page’s owner designates a “legacy contact” from among their Facebook friends by way of a simple navigation—Settings > Security > Legacy Contact.
+Just as someone designates the executor of his or her estate in a will, a Facebook page’s owner designates a “legacy contact” from among their Facebook friends.
+It’s a simple navigation, Settings > Security > Legacy Contact.
 A pop-up window displays a pre-written message for the friend explaining the legacy contact designation.
 This message can be sent as is, edited and sent, or not sent.
 In the latter case, Facebook officials send notification to the legacy contact when informed of the page-owner’s death.

-A legacy contact may perform such actions as add a pinned post, change the cover photo or the deceased’s profile photo, or respond to requests from people not previously Facebook friends of the deceased who wish to visit the memorialized page.
-A legacy contact would probably want to write an initial post to display at the top of the memorialized-page’s timeline to announce the death and provide whatever details the family wished to share, such as funeral arrangements and where gifts in memory of the deceased could be sent.
+A legacy contact may perform several actions on behalf of the deceased person.
+They can add pinned posts, change the deceased’s cover or profile photo, or respond to requests from people not previously Facebook friends of the deceased wishing to visit the page.
+A legacy contact could want to write an initial post to display at the top of the memorialized-page’s timeline to announce the death and provide whatever details the family wished to share.
+They could share info such as funeral arrangements and where gifts in memory of the deceased could be sent.